 - 2. Students' perceptions and experience: The students need to work within an environment of positive encouragement regarding the value of good attendance.
 To allow the students an opportunity to see firsthand the possibilities of having a high attendance.
-This could include experiences such as going to college open days, educational visits or work experience placements. - 3.
+This could include experiences such engaging in the pathways program of colleges visiting CEDARS, going to visit colleges, college open days, educational visits or work experience placements. - 3.
 Support of the National Curriculum: Students achievement is seriously affected by poor attendance.
 The National Curriculum is designed to be delivered in a way that offers good continuity and progression in students' learning.
-The primary aim of CEDARS is to enable students to improve their behaviour to eventually access mainstream schools, colleges or work based trainers; CEDARS endeavor to promote a culture of promoting attendance to better access the learning opportunities made available to them. - 4.
-Communication Agreement: A commitment between parents/carers and CEDARS staff to liaise frequently to optimize support for the individual student.
+The primary aim of CEDARS is to enable students to improve their behaviour to eventually access mainstream schools, colleges or work based trainers; CEDARS endeavor to promote a culture of promoting attendance to better access the learning opportunities made available to them.
+This will mean developing a curriculum which meets the needs of the students.
+It will need to be a curriculum which is engaging and bespoke and tailored for each new cohort.

+4. Communication Agreement: A commitment between parents/carers and CEDARS staff to liaise frequently to optimize support for the individual student.
 This communication must be shared amongst the entire school staff.
 It is vital that all staff share in the responsibility to keep communication lines open regarding attendance with parents/carers.

 - 5. Safe & Well Checks: as part of the safeguarding agenda, if students are not seen by any professional within a period of ten school days, then a safe and well check is required.
 This would be in the form of a home visit coordinated by the SLT in conjunction with any outside agencies already engaged.
-If no answer to our calls and visits, then First Response must be called and PCSOs contacted to make enquiries. - 6.
-Home Liaison / Mentor: An identified member of staff for parent/carer and student to carry out contact with parents/carers and spend individual or "personal time" with their nominated students.
+If no answer to our calls and visits, then use of the Education Welfare Workers (EWW) and develop bespoke plans for target students/groups.
+If these procedures fail, then First Response must be called and PCSOs contacted to make enquiries. - Home Liaison / Mentor: An identified member of staff for parent/carer and student to carry out contact with parents/carers and spend individual or "personal time" with their nominated students.
 It is everyone's responsibility to ensure a whole school drive in promoting student attendance at school.
 This can be achieved through - Assembly - Form time - Ensuring a personalised learning provision for all students - Daily briefings - 7.
 I.B.P.: A pupil's Individual Behaviour Plan will target the attendance of a pupil where appropriate.
 Strategies and methods to promote attendance are discussed by staff at Staff Meetings/Pupil Reviews to produce a plan, which addresses issues of individual need.
 The designated Home Liaison /Mentor monitors the plan with both pupil and parents.
 Students are encouraged to be a part of the planning and review process. - 8.
 The role of The Local Authority: CEDARS has an allocated Education Welfare Worker (EWW) whose job it is to support schools and parents to ensure that every child attends school regularly.
 EWWs can receive referrals and act upon enquiries from schools, parents, other agencies or members of the public when a student is not attending.